-- Employees may be paid out for anything over 48 hours - Employees must notify payroll if they would like a payout - All PTO Balance will be paid out in July each year, unless notified using appropriate channels.
+Employees may be paid out for anything over 48 hours

+PTO balance will be paid out in July each year, unless notified using appropriate channels.

 Blocked Day Policy

 As a member of the HCPA community, there are a number of important days during the school term where it is imperative all employees are on campus.
 To meet the needs of our students and their families, we have scheduled a number of blocked days where employee attendance is mandatory.
 See table below.